kmarkley/Indigo-State-Tree-Actions/README.md

 All this is accomplished using **strict naming conventions** for Action Groups.

 Each state change must have a '_Base Name_' that defines the namespace for all Action Groups.
 In the example above, this is 'HouseState'.
-This is also the name of the global enter Action Group.
+This is also the name of the global start Action Group.

 The pipe ('|') character is used to separate the Base Name from the rest of the Action Group name.

-Hierarchichal states ate listed in order, separated by the greater than ('>') character.
+Hierarchichal states ate listed in order, separated by the greater-than ('>') character.

 For each state, a context may be indicated by the plus ('+') character followed by the context name.